-Top 10 Songs That Tell a Story
+Top 10 Best Songs that Tell a Story

 Jackie first recorded this at the age of 11.
 Now 15, she has performed it at nearly every concert.
 Her rendition is nothing short of spectacular.

-From the movie "House of Flying Daggers", a tragic story.
+From the movie "House of Flying Daggers," a tragic story.

 "...
 Every blow that laid him down and